 As of October 28, 2011, neither Mr. Ryan nor Mr. Arnett may be deemed 'independent' as that term is defined by the Securities and Exchange Commission, Mr. Ryan because of his position as an officer and Mr. Arnett because of his involvement in day to day financial management of the Company.
+At the request of the Board of Directors, Mr. Arnett is currently on a special assignment to strengthen the internal controls and revamp the Company's financial reporting system.
+This special assignment is expected to be completed by the end of April 2012.
+While this project is in line with the oversight responsibilities of the Audit Committee, Mr. Arnett may not be deemed to be fully independent, as defined by the SEC, because this project includes some involvement in the day to day financial management of the Company.
 The remaining directors may all be deemed to be independent.